Winter Climbing

 Continental-type Icefalls

-Black Diamond Fusion.
+Axes: Bent-shafted leashless axes such as the DMM Cortex and Grivel Tech Machine make climbing steep ice a grade easier than it would be with more traditional axes.
 It's a bit like learning to hand-jam - once you have learned to relax, it all seems a lot easier.
-If going leashless on multi-pitch, consider using a special set of
+If going leashless on multi-pitch, consider using a special set of Axe Lanyards (aka spring leashes) to prevent the embarrassment of dropping a tool!

 Above: Colin Wells - steep on a frozen sea - Trappfoss (WI4), Rjukan, Norway, a mecca for water ice climbers where ice-screws and slings provide protection and rock gear is not needed on most routes.